Mevorisha/mess-room-booking/docs/API Reference.md

 ### POST `/api/v1/util/image`
 Upload an image to the server and get the URL path.

-Enforces authorization to upload the image:
+Requires authorization to upload the image:
 - A valid access token is required in the `Authorization` header.
 - This prevents people from using the server as a free image hosting service.
 - And of course the endpoint is rate limited at overall 10 requests per minute.